Legal status of psilocybin mushrooms: History

 In the United States, psilocybin (and psilocin) were first subjected to federal regulation by the Drug Abuse Control Amendments of 1965, a product of a bill sponsored by Senator Thomas J. Dodd.
 The law—passed in July 1965 and effected on 1 February 1966—was an amendment to the federal Food, Drug and Cosmetic Act and was intended to regulate the unlicensed "possession, manufacture, or sale of depressant, stimulant and hallucinogenic drugs".
 The statutes themselves, however, did not list the "hallucinogenic drugs" that were being regulated.
 Instead, the term "hallucinogenic drugs" was meant to refer to those substances believed to have a "hallucinogenic effect on the central nervous system".

 Despite the seemingly strict provisions of the law, many people were exempt from prosecution.
 The statutes "permit[ted] ... people to possess such drugs so long as they were for the personal use of the possessor, [for] a member of his household, or for administration to an animal".
-The federal law that specifically banned psilocybin and psilocin was enacted on 24 October 1968.
+The Staggers-Dodd bill, enacted 24 October 1968, specifically banned psilocybin and psilocin.
 The substances were said to have "a high potential for abuse", "no currently accepted medical use", and "a lack of accepted safety".
 On 27 October 1970, both psilocybin and psilocin became classified as Schedule I drugs and were simultaneously labeled "hallucinogens" under a section of the Comprehensive Drug Abuse Prevention and Control Act known as the Controlled Substances Act.
 Schedule I drugs are illicit drugs that are claimed to have no known therapeutic benefit.
 Johns Hopkins researchers suggest that if psilocybin clears the current phase III clinical trials, it should be re-categorized to a schedule IV drug such as prescription sleep aids, but with tighter control.

 The United Nations Convention on Psychotropic Substances (adopted in 1971) requires its members to prohibit psilocybin, and parties to the treaty are required to restrict use of the drug to medical and scientific research under strictly controlled conditions.
 However, the mushrooms containing the drug were not specifically included in the convention, due largely to pressure from the Mexican government.

 Most national drug laws have been amended to reflect the terms of the convention; examples include the UK Misuse of Drugs Act 1971, the US Psychotropic Substances Act of 1978, Australia Poisons Standard (October 2015), the Canadian Controlled Drugs and Substances Act of 1996, and the Japanese Narcotics and Psychotropics Control Law of 2002.
 The possession and use of psilocybin is prohibited under almost all circumstances, and often carries severe legal penalties.